udezueoluomachi/ripplejs/README.md

 * By reporting bugs and giving suggestions on new features to add and how to improve it by creating issues on github about this repository.

-* By contributing to it because it is open sourc.e
+* By contributing to it because it is open source

 * You can also contact the creator via the links above if you want to provide funds.